-ure of flooding oding implications - eneral Res sidential, commercial & Ca ravan parks & tourist ustrial development velopments Low Hazard Flood Storage a) b) c) d) Water depths are generally less than 1.0m.
-Depths can be higher.
-Should it be necessary, people and their possessions can be evacuated by trucks Able-bodied adults would have little difficulty in wading to safety (will depend on velocity of floodwater) Damage potential is low a) b) The impact of new development on flood storage and therefore flood behaviour needs to be addressed Suitable for developments subject to evaluation of cumulative impact, except for some special use developments which by their nature are sensitive to flooding or where the use is especially necessary in times of flooding a) No intensification of existing development will be permitted which is likely to cause a significant reduction in flood storage capacity or change in flood behaviour a) b) c) Floor levels will be at least 500mm above 1% AEP or highest known flood.
-Any new habitable part of the structure below this level must be built of flood compatible materials.
-Non-habitable and minor additions may be permitted on flood liable land provided any part of the new building or structure below that level is built from flood compatible materials Proposed means of evacuation to be provided for all new habitable buildings. c) structures/amenities will be at least 500mm above 1%AEP or highest known flood level.
-Access roads will not be built up more than 100mm above the natural ground level All services to the development shall be designed to withstand inundation and the force of floodwaters All services to the development shall be designed to be capable of being disengaged and sealed in times of flooding to prevent contamination of flood waters All applications shall be accompanied with a report from a suitably qualified engineer, demonstrating that all moveable dwellings can either be rapidly relocated to flood-free ground, or can withstand the force of flood waters without significantly affecting flood behaviours or river water quality Existing developments liable to flooding must have the ability to be evacuated at short notice in times of flooding.
-A flood emergency and evacuation plan will be required to be submitted with applications for new developments
+Nature of flooding Flooding implications General Residential, commercial & industrial development Caravan parks & tourist developments Low Hazard Flood Storage a) Water depths are generally less than 1.0m.
+Depths can be higher. b) Should it be necessary, people and their possessions can be evacuated by trucks c) Able-bodied adults would have little difficulty in wading to safety (will depend on velocity of floodwater) d) Damage potential is low a) The impact of new development on flood storage and therefore flood behaviour needs to be addressed b) Suitable for developments subject to evaluation of cumulative impact, except for some special use developments which by their nature are sensitive to flooding or where the use is especially necessary in times of flooding a) No intensification of existing development will be permitted which is likely to cause a significant reduction in flood storage capacity or change in flood behaviour a) Floor levels will be at least 500mm above 1% AEP or highest known flood.
+Any new habitable part of the structure below this level must be built of flood compatible materials. b) Non-habitable and minor additions may be permitted on flood liable land provided any part of the new building or structure below that level is built from flood compatible materials c) Proposed means of evacuation to be provided for all new habitable buildings. a) Floor levels of any permanent structures/amenities will be at least 500mm above 1%AEP or highest known flood level. b) Access roads will not be built up more than 100mm above the natural ground level. c) All services to the development shall be designed to withstand inundation and the force of floodwaters. d) All services to the development shall be designed to be capable of being disengaged and sealed in times of flooding to prevent contamination of flood waters. e) All applications shall be accompanied with a report from a suitably qualified engineer, demonstrating that all moveable dwellings can either be rapidly relocated to flood-free ground, or can withstand the force of flood waters without significantly affecting flood behaviours or river water quality. f) Existing developments liable to flooding must have the ability to be evacuated at short notice in times of flooding.
+A flood emergency and evacuation plar will be required to be submitted with applications for new developments. g) Existing development shall be required to implement a flood emergency and evacuation plar High a) The depth of floodwaters can a) The impact of new a) No intensification of a) Development shall be restricted a) Special consideration should